Syzygianinfern0/Hindi-ASR-Challenge/README.md

 </details>

-## Quickstart
-### Binder Demo
-Especially targeted at beginners and participants who would like to get a hand at ASR in practise, a ready to run recipe notebook on [Binder](https://mybinder.org/) of the pre-trained baseline model is available [here](https://mybinder.org/v2/gh/Syzygianinfern0/WAV2TEXT.git/master).
-The development environment of Kaldi-ASR and all its required dependencies are already available.
-Given an audio file, and using the pre-trained weights (already loaded) , the model would generate the Hindi transcripts.

-Please checkout the `quickstart` directory for more information on the model and a downloadable notebook.

-### Spin-it Up Locally
-If you already have [Kaldi-ASR](https://kaldi-asr.org/) set up on your local hardware, we would recommend you to try to spin up the above mentioned Binder demo in the form of a script that does the same.

-More information on running the script can also be found under the `quickstart` directory.

 ## Running the Baseline Models
-The code is inherently from [Kaldi-ASR](https://kaldi-asr.org/) and the training scripts can be found under the `models` directory.
+The code is inherently from [Kaldi-ASR](https://kaldi-asr.org/) and the training scripts can be found under the `asr` directory.
 The pre-trained models from these baseline are also available for download considering if the participants might want to start from a checkpoint.

 ### GMM-HMM Acoustic Model